The 23 Best French Fries In The Fast Food Universe, Ranked

 5. Wendy’s — Hot & Crispy Fries

 Wendy’s unveiled a new French fry recipe this year and we’ve got to say, it has been quite the glow up.
 In our original ranking, Wendy’s came in 11th out of 15, now they’re top 5!
-They’re like the Drake of the fast food French fries, no one expected them to be this good.
+They’re like the Drake of the fast food French fries, no one expected them to be this good. (“Started from the bottom!”)

 Wendy’s OG fries were always a weak link in an otherwise stellar menu, like Shake Shack’s fries, but not as bad.
 The old fries used skin-on potatos which gave them a dirty earthy taste and they’d try to hide this flavor by over-seasoning them with sea salt.
 The new fries still have that skin-on, but the earthy taste is gone.
 The fries are now much thicker and have a delicious crispy outer that keeps them crunchy no matter how long it takes you to eat them.

 With this fry, Wendy’s was attempting to create a French fry that stayed hot and crispy, and they definitely stay crispy but if you let these fries sit around for a while the quality of the flavor takes a considerable dip.
-Fresh out of the fryer though, these are the best tasting new French fries to hit the scene.
+Fresh out of the fryer?
+These are the best tasting new French fries to hit the scene.

 The Bottom Line